followmyutopia/devextreme-documentation/concepts/50 VS Integration/0 Project Templates/18 ASP.NET MVC Application.md

-To create an ASP.NET MVC application that involves DevExtreme widgets, use the **ASP.NET MVC 5 Application** project template.
-It allows you to employ [DevExtreme ASP.NET MVC Controls](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/) for configuring DevExtreme widgets.
+Using the **ASP.NET MVC 5 Application** and **ASP.NET Core Application** project templates, you can create an ASP.NET MVC or ASP.NET Core MVC application that involves [DevExtreme ASP.NET MVC Controls](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/).
+These templates are based on the standard templates extended by DevExtreme resources.

-Folders in this project template have a structure [typical for an ASP.NET MVC application](https://msdn.microsoft.com/en-us/library/dd410120(v=vs.100).aspx#Anchor_3).
-Their standard contents are extended by scripts, libraries and stylesheets required by DevExtreme ASP.NET MVC Controls and DevExtreme itself.